seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 Which in the bluster of thy wrath must fall
 With those that have offended: like a shepherd,
 Approach the fold and cull the infected forth,
-But kill not all together.
+But kill not all together. /

 **Second Senator**
-What thou wilt,
+/ What thou wilt,
 Thou rather shalt enforce it with thy smile
-Than hew to't with thy sword.
+Than hew to't with thy sword. /

 **First Senator**
-Set but thy foot
+/ Set but thy foot
 Against our rampired gates, and they shall ope;
 So thou wilt send thy gentle heart before,
-To say thou'lt enter friendly.
+To say thou'lt enter friendly. /

 **Second Senator**
-Throw thy glove,
+/ Throw thy glove,
-Or any token of thine honour else,
+Or any token of thine honor else,
 That thou wilt use the wars as thy redress
 And not as our confusion, all thy powers
 Shall make their harbour in our town, till we
-Have seal'd thy full desire.
+Have seal'd thy full desire. /

 **ALCIBIADES**
-Then there's my glove;
+/ Then there's my glove;
 Descend, and open your uncharged ports:
 Those enemies of Timon's and mine own
 Whom you yourselves shall set out for reproof